The SRC Guide to Appealing Your Academic Decisions

 Appeals should be started within 15 working days of an academic decision or result.

 If you think you may want to appeal an academic decision or are asking yourself why you got a particular mark, arrange to see your assessment.
-You have the right under freedom of information to see your assessments and any written comments about your work.
+You have the right under freedom of information, and Section 9 (5) of the Assessment Procedures 2011, to see your assessments and any written comments about your work.
 Examination scripts must be retained by the uni for 6 months.

-1. Reflect on why the decision was made.
+1. Ask why the decision was made – Informal Appeal.

 They should provide an explanation of why you got that particular result.
-Make sure you understand any scaling or marks deducted or changed for reasons not directly related to that particular assessment.
+Make sure you understand any scaling or marks deducted or changed for reasons not directly related to that particular assessment or assessment criteria.

-Your questions and concerns may be resolved at this stage, helping you understand how you can improve in the future.
+Your questions, doubts or concerns may be resolved at this stage, helping you understand how you can improve in the future.
 Alternatively, you may still feel the matter is unresolved and want to appeal.

 2. Appeal to the Faculty.